Modern Slavery and Human Trafficking Statement

 1. About ${OPERATOR_NAME}

 DripFlicks is an adult-content aggregator.
 DripFlicks is an aggregator.
-We do not host, store, or transmit any video files.
-All playback occurs inside the embed iframe served directly by the source platform.
-The only data that touches our servers is metadata (title, thumbnail URL, duration, tags, the source platform's embed URL).
+We do not host, store, stream, or transmit any video files, and we operate no video player of any kind.
+We display video titles, thumbnails, and metadata only; clicking a video opens the video's page on the Source Platform (currently xHamster, reached via the partner redirect xh.partners, or NuVid, reached via the partner redirect nvdvid.com) in a new tab, and all playback, streaming, and player technology is operated by the Source Platform on its own website.
+The only data that touches our servers is metadata (title, thumbnail URL, duration, tags, the source platform's video-page URL).

 2. Supply chain

-Our operational supply chain is small and consists of: (a) a VPS hosting provider operating in the European Union; (b) Cloudflare for CDN and DDoS protection; (c) Source Platforms that produce the embedded player and underlying video files; (d) commodity software and open-source dependencies (Astro, Node.js, nginx, undici, and others).
+Our operational supply chain is small and consists of: (a) a VPS hosting provider operating in the European Union; (b) Cloudflare for CDN and DDoS protection; (c) Source Platforms that host the underlying video files our listings link to; (d) commodity software and open-source dependencies (Astro, Node.js, nginx, undici, and others).

 3. Risk assessment